dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

-Chapter 10. dCache as xRootd-Server
+Chapter 10. dCache as xroot-Server
 ===================================

-This chapter explains how to configure dCache in order to access it via the `xrootd` protocol, allowing `xrootd`-Clients like ROOT’s TXNetfile and xrdcp to do file operations against a dCache instance in a transparent manner. dCache implements version 2.1.6 of `xrootd` protocol.
+This chapter explains how to configure dCache in order to access it via the `xroot` protocol, allowing `xroot`-Clients like ROOT’s TXNetfile and xrdcp to do file operations against a dCache instance in a transparent manner. dCache implements version 2.1.6 of `xroot` protocol.

 -----
 [TOC bullet hierarchy]